-You may have developed a statement of the PCC's vision and goals for the coming years, for example through your participation in the Growth Action Planning process.
+You may have developed a statement of the PCC's vision and goals for the coming years.
 This could be included in the Parish Profile.

-If there is a significant area which you wish the next incumbent to develop please outline what this is as it will help you to define the sort of person you are looking for.
+If there is a significant area which you wish the next incumbent to develop, please outline what this is as it will help you to define the sort of person you are looking for.